lkoepsel/AVR_C/README.md

 For example, in *AVR_C*, the depth is two, therefore `DEPTH = ../../`, while in another project where there is one more level of folders, it is `DEPTH = ../../../`.

-If you are getting make errors, stating it can't find the target, more than likely the *DEPT* variable is incorrect.
+If you are getting make errors, stating it can't find the target, more than likely the `DEPTH` variable is incorrect.

 ### env.make
 As stated above, instead of local enviromental variables, I have found it easier to maintain a top-level file called *env.make*, which contains all of the local customizable options.
 This file is added to the *make* process by an *include* at the top of file.